-Anytime you are going to get an injection at a doctor’s office, or your skin is broken in any way for a medical procedure, it is a customary practice to wipe the skin with an antiseptic towel.
+Anytime you are going to get an injection at a doctor’s office, or your skin is broken in any way for a medical procedure, it is customary practice to wipe the skin with an antiseptic towel.

 However, according to Health Day, although antiseptics are meant to keep bacteria and other pathogens from entering the body through breaks in the skin, sometimes these products can be contaminated with the very organisms they’re supposed to guard against, new research shows.

-In light of the recent outbreaks and recalls involving antiseptics, in products such as single-use alcohol swabs and pre-surgery antiseptics, scientists from the U.S. Food and Drug Administration gave detail of recent outbreaks that have occurred in the Dec.
+In light of the recent outbreaks and recalls involving antiseptics, in products such as single-use alcohol swabs and pre-surgery antiseptics, scientists from the U.S. Food and Drug Administration gave details of recent outbreaks that have occurred in the Dec.
 6 issue of the New England Journal of Medicine.

 “It is important that health care providers be aware that topical antiseptic products, if contaminated, pose a risk of infection and that particular microbes isolated from clinical specimens have been traced to the contamination of such products,” the FDA experts wrote in the report.